Financial Aid Policies

 - Report, as well as submit any other documentation requested by the financial aid office.

-- 100% Tuition refund for courses dropped within the first week of classes.
+100% tuition refund for courses dropped within the first week

-- 60% Tuition refund for courses dropped within the second week of classes.
+60% tuition refund for courses dropped within the second week

-- No refunds will be made for courses dropped after the second week of classes.
+0% tuition refund for courses dropped after the second week of classes

-- The refund for room and board is determined according to the number of weeks the student has been in residence, with partial weeks counted as full weeks.
+A refund for room and board is determined according to the number of weeks the student had been in residence, with partial weeks counted as full weeks.

 Return of Title IV Funds Policy